 I write inclusive fiction in which the characters challenge or bend the rules around traditional roles and relationships.
 You will encounter a variety of gender experiences, romantic or physical attractions, and relationship types in my work.
 My focus is on the experience of living and the meaning humanity creates to add depth to life.

 Sometimes this pursuit includes a dose of traditional adventure, tragedy, comedy, consciousness, friendship, and romance.
 Sometimes I can’t figure out what genre of fiction I’m writing.
 It is what it is, I suppose.

-For now there will eventually be PDF collections for you to download, read, and share; potentially followed by guest posts, magazines, paid editors for continuity and punctuation, and finally illustrators … all leading to the ultimate goal of self publishing on Amazon and similar locations.
+There will eventually be PDF collections for you to download, read, and share.
+I’m open guest posts on other blogs, magazines, contact from editors for continuity and punctuation.
+One day I’ll even search for illustrators on the path to my ultimate goal of self publishing on Amazon and elsewhere.

 From another perspective, some people even prefer shorter stories and novellas.
 Are you one of them?